LBO Modeling

 5. Credit Metrics

-The credit metrics evaluate the repayment profile and look at how the company can service its debt obligations, including repayment of principal and interest.
-Key credit metrics in an LBO model include debt/EBITDA, interest coverage ratio, debt service coverage ratio, and fixed charge coverage ratio.
+The credit metrics assess the repayment profile and examine the company’s ability to service its debt obligations, including the repayment of principal and interest.
+Key credit metrics in an LBO model include the debt-to-EBITDA ratio, interest coverage ratio, debt service coverage ratio, and fixed charge coverage ratio.

 LBO Modeling - Credit Metrics